GriffinSar/Caladonia-Crochet-P1/README.md

 ### Logo

-I created the logo for the website using Adobe logo creator.
+I created the logo for the website using Adobe Express.
 I wanted something that could act as a brand for the website.
 This can be used on the site owners social media and any patterns they create so that their work can be easily recognised and help bring users to the website.

 ![responsive](assets/images/read.me/logo.png)